pp3times/zmk-config-drift-v3-editor/docs/change-keys/README.md

 ### Summary of actions

+  - Login to GitHub
+  - Clone/Fork Repository
+  - Enable Actions
-  - Login to GitHub > Clone/Fork Repository > Enable Actions > Enable Keymap Editor by Nick Coutsos > Download New Firmware > Flash Keyboard one side at a time
+  - Enable Keymap Editor by Nick Coutsos
+  - Download New Firmware
+  - Flash Keyboard one side at a time
 <br/><br/>

+### Detailed step by step guide:

 1. Fork [This Repository](https://github.com/Timception/zmk-config-drift-v3-editor)